Thursday, September 29, 2011

 I got this stackable basket from Wally World.
 It was just the right size.
 I don't put my spices in there, like cinnamon and such, since they live in the spice cabinet.
 And the containers of sugar and flour are way too big.
 But for the cocoa, baking powder, salt, etc., it's perfect.

-I also put in one of those containers lunchmeat comes in to hold the little bottles of extract.
+I also put in a recycled container to hold the little bottles of extract.

 I'm starting to re-purpose things like that more often.